sunil390/zLearning/gitlab.md

 6. the ansible-playbook command is executed from the repo home location.
 This is awesome! no cloning or cd required...

+If you already has a repository and just changed the way you do authentication to MFA, u can change your remote origin HTTP URI to use your new api token as follows:

+git remote set-url origin http://oauth2:iGNMAymWeNqhztnqbLeT@gitlab.acer.com/sunil390/zansible.git

 `````